mrelectrolearner/openCL-basics/README.md

 # OpenCL-basics
 Basic guide to OpenCL.
 With docker image of the OpenCL intel FPGA SDK  and some examples.

-# Command in docker Step by Step
+# Commands in docker Step by Step

 The ***Dockerfile*** is located on the ***docker-image*** branch in the ***docker-compiler-images*** folder.